Policy 5216 – Purchasing Card (LaCarte)

 If sales tax is included on transactions, cardholder is responsible for obtaining a credit for the charged sales tax.
 Credit must be issued to card account.

 - Within 10 working days of the close of each month, first level reviewer will review and approve each transaction.
 Should documentation, account, budget object code or any other issue need to be corrected, approver will make the correction.
-If purchases are to be charged to a grant, University Research will review expenditure to ensure it is in compliance with grant guidelines and restrictions.
+If purchases are to be charged to a grant, Office of Sponsored Projects will review expenditure to ensure it is in compliance with grant guidelines and restrictions.

 If approver does not approve transactions within five working days, Purchasing will move the transactions up the system.
 Purchasing will counsel cardholder and approver and determine if cardholder is to maintain the privilege of having a card.